MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 Make sure that the client has a valid policy file named **Policy.msip**, in the **%localappdata%\Microsoft\MSIP** folder.
 If necessary, you can export the policy from the Azure portal and copy the exported file to the client computer.
 You can also use this method to replace an out of date policy file with the latest, published policy.

-## Integrate Exchange message classification with Azure Information Protection for a mobile device labeling solution
+## Integration with Exchange message classification for a mobile device labeling solution

 Although Outlook on the web doesn't yet natively support Azure Information Protection classification and protection, you can use Exchange message classification to extend your Azure Information Protection labels to your mobile users.